cdeitrick/Lolipop/README.md

                                 hierarchical clustering to do the clustering.
 Defaults to 'matlab' --metric                    Used to select the distance metric when `--method` is set to 'hierarchy'.
         Available Options:
-        'similarity', 'binomial' Uses the binomial test implemented in the original matlab scripts as a distance metric.
+        'similarity', 'binomial' [Default] Uses the binomial test implemented in the original matlab scripts as a distance metric.
         'jaccard'               Uses the Jaccard distance between two series to determine the distance metric.
         'minkowski'             Uses the minkowski distance as a distance metric.
 Primarily influenced by the difference between two series.